-Going forward, the Board continues to place great importance on monitoring costs of specific service areas and will continue to receive regular performance and benchmarking data.
+The Board continues to place great importance on monitoring costs of specific service areas and will continue to receive regular performance and benchmarking data.
 The Board also understands that maximisation of the return on our assets is important as we move through the current challenging operating environment.
-The continued economic uncertainty arising from Brexit, the delayed effects of the Coronavirus pandemic, increased building costs and material shortages, new Government carbon reduction targets and the continued transition of tenants onto Universal Credit has resulted in the need for even greater focus on future risks and the financial stability of the Association.
+The continuing economic uncertainty, the lasting effects of the pandemic, increased building costs and material shortages, Government carbon reduction targets and the 2023/24 rent cap, together with the continued transition of tenants onto Universal Credit has resulted in the need for even greater focus on future risks and the financial stability of the Association.
 This covers all areas of our operations from rent collection, developing new homes, service delivery and maintaining existing homes.
 We will continue to play our part both locally and nationally to ensure the effect on our business going forward is minimised.